 - make arrangements for the proper administration of its financial affairs and to secure that one of its officers has responsibility for the administration of those affairs.
-In this Committee, that officer is the Chamberlain of the City of London; - manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; and - approve the Statement of Accounts.
+In this Committee, that officer is the Director of Corporate Resources; - manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; and - approve the Statement of Accounts.